-CES is a "pass-through" entity that serves on behalf of its Members at a cost-basis, and is contractually required to fully allocate its costs.
-CES is designed to have no net income; therefore, any such net income or loss is immaterial and will be subject to allocation in the subsequent period based upon the same allocation methodologies described above.
+Therefore, CES is a "pass-through" entity that serves as an agent on behalf of the Members at a cost-basis, and is contractually required to fully allocate its costs.
+CES is designed to have no operating cash flows of its own, and any net income or loss is generally immaterial and is typically subject to allocation to the Members in the subsequent period.
 See further discussion in Note 10.